-History of iPhone: Apple reinvents the phone
+10 years ago today, Apple and iPhone changed our world

 The surveys are in and iPhone customer satisfaction scores are higher than we've ever seen for any Apple product.
 We've clearly got a breakthrough product and we want to make it affordable for even more customers as we enter this holiday season.

-On February 5, 2008, Greg Joswiack, vice president of Worldwide iPod and iPhone Product Marketing, announced a 16GB model.
+On February 5, 2008, Greg Joswiack, then vice president of Worldwide iPod and iPhone Product Marketing, now in charge of all product marketing, announced a 16GB model.
 From Apple:

 For some users, there's never enough memory.
 Now people can enjoy even more of their music, photos and videos on the most revolutionary mobile phone and best Wi-Fi mobile device in the world.